-Applicant Response: Canopies are being proposed at the northeast entry of sub-lot C, the north west entry of sub lot B, and the food store entrance at the north end of sub-lot A. Please refer to page 48 & 49.
-The residential tower also provides weather protection at the main entry.
+Applicant Response: Canopies are being proposed at the northeast entry of sub-lot C, the north west entry of sub lot B, and the food store entrance at the north end of sub-lot A. Please refer to page The residential tower also provides weather protection at the main entry.

 Staff Assessment: An opaque weather protection canopy has been provided at the building's northerly retail entry.
-Weather protection is provided to the southerly retail entry by virtue of the building's geometry.
-Recommended Condition 1.7 seeks additional weather protection at the building's two major office entries.
+Recommended Condition 1.6 seeks a glazed canopy at this location and additional glazed weather protection at the building's four other major entry points.